renovatebot/renovate/docs/usage/configuration-options.md

 ### fileFilters

 A list of glob-style matchers that determine which files will be included in the final commit made by Renovate.
+Dotfiles are included by default by glob-style matchers.

 ### executionMode